Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 site planning

-The site planning module is used to perform initial site assessment and well location planning.
-It generates and distributes a specified number of points within the bounds of an input field using an iterative algorithm.
-The module supports fixed user-specified points and can filter output by cell set type.
-Results can be displayed as vertices or sphere glyphs.
+The site planning module supports initial site assessment and well location planning.
+It generates and distributes a specified number of points within the bounds of an input field using an iterative Lloyd’s algorithm, optionally honoring fixed points (from the Fixed Points port and/or a manual coordinate list).
+Output cells can be filtered by site type, and the result can be displayed as vertices or as sphere glyphs.

 Ports